 Lynn kept you on your toes.
 She always had a snappy answer.
 I have yet to meet another person as quick-witted or funny as she.
 She was smart.
 She developed early, so she was bigger and taller than all the girls and most of the boys all through junior high and most of senior high.
 This gave her body image issues.
 She so desperately wanted to be liked.
 Nothing worked out.
 She had academic success, but couldn’t find a man who could embrace her amazing intellect, her quick wit, while at the same time simply love her “like a boy loves a girl” as the song says.

-We got word that Lynn had killed herself when we were in Minnesota visiting family in 1989.
+We got word that Lynn had taken her own life, when we were in Minnesota visiting family in 1989.
 Lynn would have been about 36.

 Painting is 11″x 14″ acrylic on stretched canvas.